joaoparada10/ia-solitaire/README.md

 ### How to Run
-- To start the game, run: `python3 main.py`.
+- To start the game, run: `python3 main.py`;
+- To run the performance tests: `python3 tests.py`.

 ### Game Modes